lakshmi-intechcode/jng_instr_folder/Job_Stuff/Resume_Writing.md

 		* `If it wants python move your python skills to the top of the section`
 * `Work History / Experiences`
 	* This should be towards the top of the page
-	* Your projects should be included in the experiences/work history
+	* Your projects should be included in the Experience section
 	* Include your Immersive Experience at Byte
 * `Education`
+	* Does not need to be elaborated on UNLESS
+		* You are just out of school
+		* Went to a prestigious institution

 #### Action Verbs